Alessandro Cadario is an Italian conductor known for his refined,

 Maggio Musicale Fiorentino Festival for the world premiere of Jeanne

 Dark by Vacchi.
-He also conducted in the last edition of Rossini
+He also conducted at Rossini Opera Festival, at MITO

 He graduated in Orchestra Conducting at Conservatorio G. Verdi in Milan